BaribefeGbara/much-to-do/README.md

 ## Project Overview

-Production-ready containerization and Kubernetes deployment of MuchToDo Golang backend API with MongoDB and Redis caching.
+This project demonstrates production-ready containerization and orchestration of the MuchToDo backend application - a Golang REST API with MongoDB database and Redis caching layer.
+The implementation follows DevOps best practices for both local development (Docker Compose) and production deployment (Kubernetes).

 **Assessment:** AltSchool Africa Month 2 - DevOps Engineering
 **Student:** Baribefe Gbara